-Abstract

-JEL # J6
+Abstract JEL # J6

 We explore determinants of job reallocation and the implications for employment change and average job tenure in this paper.
-A model which associates technological advances with the process of economic growth is analysed and extended.
-A consequence of this model is that innovation leads to the creation of new jobs and the destruction of older jobs exhibiting obsolete technology.
+A model which associates technological advances with the process of economic growth is modified and analysed.
 Data on average job tenure within workplaces and gross job flows across workplaces in Australia are constructed by us from a single panel of workplace data and examined.
 Substantial simultaneous job creation and destruction are found in a year of strong job growth, suggesting that workplace heterogeneity is an important feature of the Australian labour market.
 The predictions generated from the theoretical model are examined with the data for job flows and average job tenure.
 Our results support the key features of the model.